 Until additional targeting efforts are applied the following have been identified as the county’s priority project areas based on a collaborative approach to restore, protect and enhance natural areas, readiness of projects, and willingness of project stakeholders.
 These and other future projects will be further defined and identified in the annual planning process.

 Priority Areas: Conservation Reserve Program (CRP) acres that will be expiring in upcoming years which are located in the “high conservation potential” areas identified on the EBI map located on page 61.
 Areas that protect or restore rare natural features as identified in the Minnesota County Biological Survey (MCBS).
+Areas that require buffers based on the Buffer Law.
 Priority will also be given to those areas on which a land management plan has been developed to ensure proper conservation and habitat goals are met.

-Objective A: Identify, restore, and grassland, wetland, and woodland habitats and key natural areas with multiple benefits to Polk County and its Citizens.
+Objective A: Identify, restore, and protect grassland, wetland, and woodland habitats and key natural areas with multiple benefits to Polk County and its Citizens.

 Action: Seek funding opportunities with existing or future land retirement or easement programs, with cooperating partners.